How to give better feedback

 Step 1: Ask yourself if your feedback is required

-- Did this person ask for my feedback (or for feedback in general in a group of people I'm a member of)?
+- Did this person ask for my feedback (either from me in particular or in a group of people I'm a member of)?
 If the person is asking for feedback, all the principles in the next steps still apply, but you might want to tread more carefully if the person didn't ask feedback from you, because unsolicited opinions aren't always welcome, regardless of how strongly you feel about them.

 - Do I want to give feedback on something that looks like an accidental oversight (like a broken link, or a typo that affects how the text will be understood)?
 If so, go ahead!
 This is the kind of useful feedback that is always welcome and appreciated.